KDE/digikam-doc/getting_started/installation.rst

 The non Signed Package
 ~~~~~~~~~~~~~~~~~~~~~~

 **digiKam** runs with Intel based Mac's on macOS 10.13 (High Sierra) and newer.
-For M1 based Mac's, you needs to use `Apple Roseta 2 <https://support.apple.com/en-us/HT211861>`_ instructions translator.
+For M1 based Mac's, you needs to use `Apple Rosetta 2 <https://support.apple.com/en-us/HT211861>`_ instructions translator.

 When the **PKG** file is downloaded, to start the installer, a security warning will appears, because the package is not signed for the Apple Gatekeeper.